I operate from a lens of not letting fear dictate your life. This takes courage and is challenging. This is an adventure and exciting.

 Theory of change

-Change has stages, just as seasons of our life do, therefore there is an ebb and flow to this work.
+Change has stages just as seasons of our life do therefore there is an ebb and flow to this work.
 In my sessions I will check in and we will determine what change will look like for you.
-The question will be “how will you personally know you have shifted?”
+The question will be “how will you personally know you have shifted”?
 This looks very different for people.
 Sometimes it’s a large change and other times a small click of the dial to another degree in your life.
-Sometimes it’s looking at change coming and working on how you will manage.
-Change is constant, so we will reevaluate and adjust as we go along.
-Leaning into uncertainty is lovely, but knowing how to realize something has shifted space in you, is crucial.
+Sometimes its looking at change coming and working on how you will manage this.
+Change is constant so we will reevaluate and adjust as we go along.
+Leaning into uncertainty is lovely but knowing how you will realize something has moved to another space in you is crucial.

 In today’s world, there are many theories on how to change.
 This shows up on newsstands in magazines, social media, your workplace goals, and relationship conversations.
 What about therapy?
-How will you know you’ve changed and what guides me as your therapist in that process?
-It can be complicated to explain, but the simple answer is I tailor what I know and do to who I perceive you to be as you share with me.
+How will you know you change and what guides me as your therapist in that process?
+It can be complicated to explain, but the simple answer here is I tailor what I know and do to who I perceive you to be as you share with me.

-Everyone walks into my office with different issues, and as clichéd as it might sound, it ultimately will be about the action you are willing to take, the fear you are willing to face, and the fortitude or investment you show.
-I am here to help you see certain types of actions or ideas that cause you to cycle in your brain and ruminate, and how they affect your relationships and how you live your life.
+Everyone walks into my office with different issues and as clichéd as it might sound, it ultimately will be about the action you are willing to take, the fear you are willing to face, the fortitude or investment you show.
+I am here to help you see certain type so action or ideas, to vent about what it feels like or how it caused you to cycle in your brain and ruminate, or how it affects your relationships and how you live your life.
 There is a myriad of ways and tools I can offer up.
-I am an action motivated therapist with a very optimistic outlook on life.
+I am an action motivated therapist with a very optimistic outlook on life even as we all know it can be incredibly challenging.
 I believe people are changing all the time in one direction or the other, sometimes on multiple tracks.
-In our work, together, we will try to align where you want to be with action.
+In our work we will try to align where you want to be with action.